kiblik/DefectDojo-Inc-Documentation/proprietary_plugins/01_plus/tuner.md

 In addition to settings for each specific SSO offering, a small subset of settings general to all SSO methods can be viewed under the _SSO Settings_ page.
 The following options are included:

+__Session Age__ - Dictates how long a given session will be valid for DefectDojo.
+The default is set to 12 hours.
+When modified, the expiration for all exisitng sessions will be updated, and possibly expire

 __Show Username and Password__ -  when enabled, the username and password fields remain present on the login page and can be used for login

 __Allow Login with Username and Password__ - when enabled, the login button by username and password is present